Hugo Rahner

-Hugo Karl Erich Rahner (3 May 1900 in Pfullendorf – 21 December 1968 in Munich) was a German Jesuit theologian and ecclesiastical historian.
+Hugo Karl Erich Rahner (3 May 1900 – 21 December 1968) was a German Jesuit theologian and ecclesiastical historian.
 He was dean and president of the University of Innsbruck and the elder brother of the noted theologian Karl Rahner.

-Life

 Early life

 Rahner was born in 1900 in Pfullendorf, then in the Grand Duchy of Baden, a part of the new German Empire.
 He entered the Jesuit Order in 1919 and was sent to Valkenburg, in the Netherlands, for theological and philosophical studies.
 Ordained a priest in 1929, he completed his doctorate in theology in 1931, after which he worked on a doctorate in philosophy.
 From 1937, he taught at the theological faculty in Innsbruck (Austria), specializing in patrology and history of Catholic dogma.
 The Nazis forced his resignation and exile in the years 1940–1945.

-Academic career
+Career

+Academics

 After the war, he was named dean and later president of the University of Innsbruck.
 His work focused on the relation between Church and State in the early years of Christianity.
 Armed with extensive documentation, Rahner tried to revive the early Christian enthusiasm for the Church.
 He mentions Tertullian: "GREAT is the emperor, because he is smaller than the heavens,“ and Ambrose of Milan, "It is not imperial to deny freedom of speech, it is not priestly to withhold one's opinion."
 All are called into the Church.
 The Church is called Kyriake, which means "of the Lord," because Christ the Lord is ruler.
 She has to teach in all centuries to all states, what Christ the Lord and ruler has wonderfully decreed to the people.

-Death

-Rahner began to suffer from Parkinson's disease in 1963, which slowly caused a change in his personality.
-He was sent to the Jesuit residence at Berchmans College, now the Munich School of Philosophy, in 1966.
-After his death, he was buried in the Jesuit community's cemetery in Pullach.